thelizri/Raytracer_in_Elixir/README.md

 # Raytracer

 The Ray Tracer was an optional exercise in the Functional Programming course ID1019 at KTH.
+It's mostly the same code our professor used in the seminar.
+Though I tried to implement most of it myself.
+[Here's the link to the professor's ray tracer in Elixir, if you want to see the original](https://github.com/ID1019/functional-programming/tree/master/exercises/tracer/src)

 ## Installation